 Baltic Amber colors range from bright yellow to dark yellow or brownish-orange, depending on its age and where it is found.
 In seldom cases it is either red or blue.
 Only a small quantity of amber is clear, because of the effects of the sun.
 Most of it is actually opaque.

-4 types of Succinite by International Amber Association:
+4 types of Succinite by the International Amber Association:

 Natural Baltic amber (Succinite) – gemstone which has undergone mechanical treatment only (for instance: grinding, cutting, turning or polishing) without any change to its natural properties